Knd9/Knd9/README.md

   - Django & DRF and JQuery Web Development Software, with PostgresSQL
   - GitLab, git, Jira, Bash/Shell, Slack, SCRUM
   - Backend testing with Pytest and others
-  - Some of DevOps like Ansible, AWS and Docker & Docker-compose
+  - Some of DevOps like Ansible, AWS and Docker & Docker-compose, Loggly, logging configuration and search

 🌱 I’m currently learning ...